 We have been donating to Guide Dogs for the Blind UK since 2006.
-Since then we have helped funded 5 dogs for Guide Dogs for the Blind UK and currently in the process of our 6th donation!
+Since then we have helped fund 5 dogs for Guide Dogs for the Blind UK and are currently in the process of our 6th donation!

 Perhaps you would like to make a personal donation, read some very inspiring stories or even become a puppy walker.
 If so, you can find everything you need to know here: https://www.guidedogs.org.uk